Who is Tim Eyman?

 Eyman is also a voracious consumer of online media; he regularly leaves comments on newspaper blogs and in Internet forums, usually just repeating talking points from an earlier email sent out to his supporters.

-Eyman depends on access to large piles of cash in order to threaten the well being of Washington State with his incredibly destructive initiatives.
-Permanent Defense is committed to opposing each and every one of his ill conceived measures until he is out of the initiative business thanks to the efforts of NPI’s Permanent Defense project and NPI’s allies.
+Eyman depended on access to large piles of cash in order to threaten the well being of Washington State with his incredibly destructive initiatives.
+Today, he is out of the initiative business thanks to the efforts of NPI’s Permanent Defense project and NPI’s allies.